An eye for the right moment.

 and

-When people think of Munich, they often have a very clear image in mind: tradition, city life, coziness, perhaps the Isar River, and the proximity to the mountains.
-Few people realize that there is also a quiet, largely hidden wilderness here.
+When people think of Munich, they often have a very clear image in mind: tradition, urban life, coziness, perhaps the Isar river and the proximity to the mountains.
+Few realize that there is also a quiet, largely hidden wilderness here.

 Die Wildlife-Fotografie ist für mich ein bewusster Blick auf die heimische Natur – auf ihre Schönheit, ihre Ruhe, aber auch auf ihre Verletzlichkeit.
 Wer über Jahre draußen unterwegs ist, Tiere beobachtet und Lebensräume immer wieder aufsucht, erkennt schnell, wie sehr sich der eigene Blick verändert: Man sieht nicht nur besondere Momente, sondern auch, welchem Druck die Natur heute ausgesetzt ist – durch Jagd, Freizeitnutzung, forstliche Eingriffe und den schleichenden Verlust von Rückzugsräumen.